Experience for Undergraduates Program

 on the specific research group.
 We will try to find ways to enable all

-Students must have finished high school by summer 2022 but may not have
+Students must have finished high school by summer 2023 but must not have

 completed a B.S., B.A., or equivalent degree in Physics or a related field.